Skip to main content

 E-ZPass Logo

-E-ZPass is a prepaid account that is used to pay for tolls.
+E-ZPass is a prepaid account that is used to pay for tolls and is used by approximately 86 percent of Thruway customers.

-An E-ZPass account is the easiest and most cost-effective way to pay for tolls.
+• E-ZPass is the easiest and most cost-effective way to pay for tolls.

-E-ZPass NY customers can save up to 75% off toll rates in New York.
+• E-ZPass NY customers can save up to 75 percent off toll rates in New York when using their E-ZPass Tag.
+License plate transactions receive the Tolls by Mail rate.

 Tolls by Mail Logo

-Cashless Tolling is a new innovative method of toll collection used on the entire Thruway.
-With Cashless Tolling, all vehicles simply drive under a tolling gantry and enjoy the benefits of reduced congestion, enhanced safety, and reduced air pollution.
+Cashless tolling is an innovative method of toll collection used on the entire Thruway.
+With cashless tolling, all vehicles simply drive under a tolling gantry and enjoy the benefits of reduced congestion, enhanced safety, and reduced air pollution.

 • Toll Bills are sent to the vehicle’s registered owner using the address on file with DMV.
 Make sure your vehicle registration address is up to date with DMV.